THIS SITE IS DEDICATED TO THE TRUTH OF WHO ANJELICA MARIE WAS, WHAT HAPPENED TO HER,

 DESPITE THE BRAINWASHING…

-Anjelica managed to spend time with me and the other two girls a several more times.
+Anjelica managed to spend time with me and the other two girls a several more times after she left my home.

 During the summer of 2011, she came with us to Arizona for a couple weeks to say good-bye to her Gramma Sandy, who always called her ‘Pumkin Doodle’.
 She called me daddy once on the plane.
 Probably on accident.
 That was the last time I heard those words from her.
 I turned away and cried when I heard her say it because it had been so long since I heard her say that.